 Even though most of Berkshire’s operations focus on the USA, Gen Re operates 40 offices worldwide.
-Like a number of Berkshire Hathaway subsidiaries, Gen Re has several subsidiaries of its own; including General Star, USAU, and Faraday.
+Like several Berkshire Hathaway subsidiaries, Gen Re has several subsidiaries, including General Star, USAU, and Faraday.
 Faraday underwrites insurance through the historic British insurance market Lloyd’s of London.

 6. Kraft Heinz (NYSE: KH)

-The historic American food manufacturer is the only publicly-traded company listed as a subsidiary at Berkshire Hathaway’s website.
-However, Kraft-Heinz is an independent publicly traded company that Berkshire owns 26.7% of.
+The historic American food manufacturer is the only publicly-traded company listed as a subsidiary on Berkshire Hathaway’s website.
+However, Kraft-Heinz is an independent publicly-traded company that Berkshire owns 26.7%.